dkarchmer/django-aws-template/README.md

 To run the local server to test on your local host, use docker compose like:

 ```
-docker-compose build
+docker-compose build    # Build all containers
-docker-compose up -d
+docker-compose up -d    # Run containers in background
-docker-compose logs web
+docker-compose logs web # Shows logs for web container (django server)
+docker-compose down     # shutdown containers
 ```

-### Python Environment ###
+## Python Environment ###

-To set up a development environment quickly, first install Python 3.
-It comes with virtualenv built-in.
-So create a virtual env by:
+It is not recommended to run on native python (you are on your own if you do), but you can do this with:

 ```
 $ python3 -m venv  ~/.virtualenv/myproject